1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ```
 ![Alt text](count_rank.png)

 This could mean that we're missing a rank or might have duplicate ranks.
-Also, if we look at our primary key column video_id, we can see that the total number of rows is 999.
+Also, if we look at our primary key column, video_id, we can see that the total number of rows is 999.

 ![Alt text](count_rank_2.png)